 Clean the jig with methyl ethyl ketone or similar solvent.

-D-5.3 Conditioning:
+D-5.3 Conditioning

-Condition both the test jig and the sealant to be tested for at least 5 h at 23 ± 2 °C.
+Condition both the test jig and the sealant to be tested for at least 5 h at 23 °C ± 2 °C.

 D-5.4 Procedure

 Thoroughly clean the test jig with the solvent; then place it on a level table with the front face upward and the plunger depressed to the limit of its travel.